Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Results

 \subsection{\modelname identifies noise in genomic sequences}

 Table \ref{table:errorID} shows the results of the sequence-level classification on erroneous sequences using our synthetic dataset.
 Since competing models are trained using the GRCh38 reference assembly, they often lack information about repetitive regions due to hard-masking.
-We use the telomere-to-telomere assembly for pre-training the model, resulting in a signifcant performance improvement and on overall accuracy of 97.1\% in the sequence-level classification task of identifying erroneous genomic data, which is significant improvement as compared to the baselines of DNABERT \cite{jiDNABERTPretrainedBidirectional2021} (84.6\%) and Nucleotide Transformer \cite{DallaTorre2023TheNT} (91.2\%).
+Our choice of higher quality pre-training data results in a signifcant performance improvement and on overall accuracy of 97.1\% in the sequence-level classification task of identifying erroneous genomic data, which is significant improvement as compared to the baselines of DNABERT \cite{jiDNABERTPretrainedBidirectional2021} (84.9\%) and Nucleotide Transformer \cite{DallaTorre2023TheNT} (91.8\%).